Avo offers three ways to validate your tracking implementation:

 Coming soon: You can send data into Inspector API directly.
 Reach out to email@example.com for early access.

 No. Inspector does not receive any PII data.
 Inspector only takes in event names, property names, and types of properties.

 Learn more technical details about the Avo Inspector here.

 Avo provides an In-App Inspector that shows you when you're triggering events, what the schemas are, and whether they match the analytics event spec.
 The In-App Inspector is displayed via a small bubble on your web or mobile app, which you can click into and see the details of the event structure.

-When you implement analytics via the Avo Functions, the In-App Inspector will not only show you the timing and schema of your event, but also display a red warning or green check mark based on whether or not your events fits the analytics spec in your Avo tracking plan.
+When you implement analytics via the Codegen, the In-App Inspector will not only show you the timing and schema of your event, but also display a red warning or green check mark based on whether or not your events fits the analytics spec in your Avo tracking plan.